kakatcy/pro-mern-book/README.md

 4. Pagination
      - created an API to calculate issue's page and used the React-Bootstrap to add a pagination part according to the API.
 5. Undo Delete
-     - created an API to restore a deleted issue and created a undo button to recall the API.
+     - created an API to restore a deleted issue and created an undo button to recall the API.
+6. Search Bar
+     - created an API to find issues when users type some words, and added a search bar to input words.

 ## Chapter 12: Server Rendering